What Do You Know About Alcohol/Other Drugs?

 PLEASE NOTE: This correspondence course is not an alternative choice to a court mandated Alcohol and Drug Information School in a classroom setting.
 It is to be used only if an approved ADIS class is not available to you in your particular circumstances and/or is deemed appropriate by a referring authority.
 If you need to satisfy a statutory requirement for substance abuse education and/or rehabilitative treatment, you need to contact a referral agency for screening if you have not done so to-date.
 The completion of this course may not by itself satisfy the reinstatement, limited license, or termination of revocation requirements of the Division of Motor Vehicles.
 This ADIS correspondence course does NOT in any way constitute a treatment program NOR does it fulfill any treatment requirements.

 This 12 hour course includes a pre-test, twelve lessons, and a final test.

 - A worksheet reviewing the information covered.

 - Interactive Journaling® exercise developed by The Change Companies® and the State of Alaska to help the client personalize the material.

 TIME TO COMPLETE THE COURSE

-The course is to be completed over a minimum of three days by state standard.
-Beyond this, the time allowed to complete the course is determined by this agency and/or the referring authority.
-We allow six weeks to complete the course, but the referring authority has the final word.
-Extensions of time may be awarded based on circumstances.
+The course is to be completed over a minimum of three days by Alaska State standards.
+Beyond this, the time allowed to complete the course is determined by Creative Living Publications and/or the referring authority.
+Six weeks are allowed to complete the course, but the referring authority has the final word.
+Extension of time may be awarded based on individual circumstances.

-When the completed course work is returned to our office, it is scored.
-If the minimum standards are met, a Completion Certificate is awarded to you and a copy is sent to the referring authority if one is required.
+When the completed course work is returned, it is scored.
+If the minimum standards are met and all program fees are paid, a Completion Certificate is awarded to the client and a copy is forwarded to the referring authority.